Mark Clennon: Film

 Outside of music, Clennon played Benjamin in Canadian director Houston Bone's 2020 short film Ghost, which screened at the 30th Inside Out Film and Video Festival, the 5th Paris Independent Film Festival, the 34th Connecticut LGBTQ Film Festival, and the 47th Seattle International Film Festival.
 Clennon's song "Not Perfect" is featured in the film.

 I Don't Know Who You Are

 Clennon reprised the role of Benjamin in Bone's feature film I Don't Know Who You Are, which premiered in the Discovery program at the 2023 Toronto International Film Festival.
 Clennon also served as a story editor and a producer on the film.
 This marked Clennon's debut acting performance in a feature-length film.
 Clennon was named as one of the festival's "Rising Stars", and his performance in the film received acclaim from critics.
 The Daily Beast dubbed his performance as one of the best of that year's TIFF.
 The film was picked up for theatrical distribution in 2024.
+In 2025, for his work on the title track of I Don't Know Who You Are, Clennon was nominated for the Canadian Screen Award for Best Original Song.